QuantConnect/Lean/readme.md

 ## Installation Instructions ##

-*We recommend using the docker image.* This is perfectly configured to run out of the box without interfering with your development environment.
-You can pull this image with `docker pull quantconnect/lean`
+*We recommend using the docker images.* These are perfectly configured to run out of the box without interfering with your development environment.
+You can pull these images with `docker pull quantconnect/lean` and `docker pull quantconnect/research`.

 Refer to the following readme files for a detailed guide regarding using our docker image with your local IDE:
 * [VS Code](.vscode/readme.md)